 There are no large resorts here or fancy signature hotels.
 However there are a variety of price points that cater to everyone, including those looking for a bit more luxury.
 Our accommodations were simple but very comfortable and perfectly situated.

 Let me tell you that we barely scratched the surface as far as exploring this amazing island.

-Our 3 day visit was definitely too short for any adventures.
-It was long enough though to see the potential for a very well rounded vacation here, and certainly gave me a pretty good idea of what this island has to offer.
+Our 3 day visit was definitely too short for big adventures.
+However it was long enough though to see the potential for a very well rounded vacation here, and certainly gave me a pretty good idea of what this island has to offer.

 But we really did miss out on a lot.